1Password/solutions/migration/README.md

 #### Vault permissions

 After running this import script, you will need to grant groups and individuals access to any shared vaults they should have access to and set their permissions appropriately.
 For information about vault permissions in 1Password see [Create, share, and manage vaults in your team](https://support.1password.com/create-share-vaults-teams/) (for Business customers) and [Create and share vaults](https://support.1password.com/create-share-vaults/) (for 1Password Families customers).

+### Issues

+If you encounter any bugs, odd behaviour, or have suggestions for enhancements, please [open an issue](https://github.com/1Password/solutions/issues) and we will consider your suggestion.